SAP: Corporate structure and ownership

-South African allegations
+Research and development

+SAP Labs Network consists of all major global Research & Development Hubs of SAP, across more than 20 countries and representing more than 80% of SAP’s global engineering workforce.

+Major Hubs of SAP are Germany, India, USA and China, and growing Hubs in East Asia, Eastern Europe, Canada and Latin America.

+Criticism and controversy

+Since May 2015, the company has dealt with a series of high-profile bribery investigations, including one that led to them paying $3.9 million to settle U.S. Securities and Exchange Commission civil charges over a former executive's scheme to bribe Panama government officials in order to win lucrative technology contracts.

-In July 2017, allegations were made that SAP had been involved in business transactions with the controversial and politically influential Gupta family in South Africa.
+In July 2017 allegations were made that SAP had been involved in business transactions with the controversial and politically influential Gupta family in South Africa.
 SAP was accused of paying CAD House, a Gupta-controlled company, R100 million in order to secure a Transnet deal.
 SAP denied the allegations, claiming that the money was paid as "an extension of the sales force", despite CAD House having no prior SAP experience.

-The Guptas' dealings with SAP were revealed in a widely publicized e-mail leak.

-As a consequence of the allegations, SAP launched an investigation that led to four of its South African managers being placed on administrative leave along with the seizure of their mobile phones and computers.
+The dealings of the Gupta family with SAP were revealed in a widely publicized e-mail leak.
+As a consequence of the allegations SAP launched an investigation that led to four of its South African managers being placed on administrative leave along with the seizure of their mobile phones and computers.
 Claas Kuehnemann was named as acting managing director for Africa while the investigation continued.

-On 26 October 2017, SAP announced that it had voluntarily reported itself to the U.S. Securities and Exchange Commission (SEC) for a possible violation of US law, including the Foreign Corrupt Practices Act (FCPA), related to the South African bribery allegations.
+On 26 October 2017 SAP announced that it had voluntarily reported itself to the U.S. Securities and Exchange Commission (SEC) for a possible violation of US law, including the Foreign Corrupt Practices Act (FCPA), related to the South African bribery allegations.
 SAP's own investigation, conducted by law firm Baker McKenzie, revealed that SAP had paid $7.7 million in commissions to third-parties linked to the Gupta family while securing contracts worth $48 million with Transnet and Eskom.

-Panamanian bribery

-Since May 2015, the company has dealt with a series of high-profile bribery investigations, including one that led to them paying $3.9 million to settle U.S. Securities and Exchange Commission civil charges over a former executive's scheme to bribe Panama government officials in order to win lucrative technology contracts.

-Allegations of intellectual property theft and fraud

-In 2018, and in an ongoing court battle, Teradata accused SAP of IP theft and fraudulent behaviour.
+In 2018 and in an ongoing court battle, Teradata accused SAP of IP theft and fraudulent behaviour.
 In 2021, in the German weekly news magazine Der Spiegel, additional claims were made of questionable behaviour with regards to SAP's funding of researchers at the University of Mannheim - who were in effect paid by SAP to investigate competitors technology.
 In a later article, Der Spiegel magazine maintained that SAP had been neglectful in maintaining strict governance for years.
 In June 2022 the German business magazine Manager Magazin published an article stating the management style of the leadership might be responsible for an increased compliance risk.